-709 Collection of 50 leaves representing 50 forest trees found in Kentucky.
-Mounting instructions in the forestry book, "4-H Forestry Project Unit 1-Introducing Yourself to Trees" (4DF-01PA or most recent version) Activity #1
+713 Leaf Collection - 5th year Collection of 50 leaves representing 50 forest trees native to Kentucky.
+Mounting Instructions in the "4-H Forestry Project Unit 1 - Introducing Yourself to Trees" (4DF-01PA or most recent version) Activity #1 are to be followed.